- The popular assembly votes in favour of peace with Macedonia; decemviri are sent to Greece;

 Two years after the previous slave revolt, there was another one, this time in Etruria.
 The praetor Manius Acilius Glabrio took one of the two legions stationed near Rome and quickly suppressed the rebellion.
 Many slaves were captured or killed.
 The ringleaders were scourged and crucified.

 The consuls had both been given Italy as their province and there were military campaigns against the Celts of Cisalpine Gaul and the Ligurians.
 The consul Marcellus first suffered a reverse when his army was suddenly attacked while making camp on a hill.
 A prince of the Boii named Corolamus managed to kill some 3.000 men, including two prefects of the allies and two tribunes.
 The Romans managed to cling on to their camp though, and several weeks later, the consul would have his revenge.
-After taking care of the wounded for several days, Marcellus crossed the Po river and marched as far north as Comum (present-day Como).
+After taking care of the wounded for several days, Marcellus crossed the Padus river (now the Po) and marched as far north as Comum (present-day Como).
 Here he was confronted by an army of Insubres and Comenses.
 After some fierce fighting, the Celts were completely routed.
 Their camp was taken, and several days later, the city of Comum was also captured.

 Marcellus subsequently joined forces with his colleague Purpureo and forced the Boii to submit as well.
 An important prize was the city that Livius calls Felsina, but was known as Bona in those days.
 The city had originally been Etruscan – hence the name Felsina or Velzna – but had later been captured by the Boii, who renamed it Bona and made it their capital.
 All but some of the younger tribesmen now surrendered to the Romans.
 These men hid in the woods while the Romans campaigned against the Ligurians further to the west.
 The tribesmen tried to ambush the Roman column when it returned to Celtic territory, but the ambush was a complete failure.
 The young Boii were annihilated.
-For his achievements, the consul Marcellus was granted a triumph later that year.
+For his achievements, the consul Marcellus was granted a triumph later this year.
 A few years later, in 189 BCE to be precise, the Romans would found a colony at Bona and call it Bononia.
 The city is known as Bologna nowadays.

 After his victory at Cynoscephalae, Titus Quinctius Flamininus had returned to Elateia in Phokis to make his winter camp.
 There was soon trouble in Boeotia, which proved to be an unreliable ally.
 A strong pro-Macedonian faction was active in this region.
 It was still openly loyal to King Philippos, causing the pro-Roman faction to forge a conspiracy to assassinate an important anti-Roman politician named Brachylles.
 The conspirators wanted to involve Flamininus, and although he refused to participate, he also told them he would not oppose the assassination.
 The conspirators were sent to the strategos of the Aetolians, and Brachylles was ultimately killed by three Italians and three Aetolians as he left a banquet.